 Any person who has a valid Irish residence permit, a travel document issued in Ireland or a document called “Residence card of a family member of a Union citizen”.

 A Residence card of a family member of a Union citizen in Ireland is an official document that confirms the residence status of a family member who is not an EU/EEA citizen but is related to an EU/EEA citizen living in Ireland.

 How much money should be shown on Bank Statements for the Ireland Tourist Visa?

 In order to obtain the Ireland Tourist Visa, your bank statements must show that you have sufficient funds to cover the expenses of your trip.

 Where can I read more?

-- China Tourist Visa for Turkish Citizens: Apply for the China Visa Now
+- Ireland Tourist Visa for Nigeria citizens: Apply Now

-- China Tourist Visa for Thai Citizens: Apply for the China Visa Now
+- Ireland Tourist Visa for Pakistan citizens: Apply Now

-- China Tourist Visa for Australian Citizens: Apply for the China Visa Now
+- Ireland Tourist Visa for Thailand citizens: Apply Now

 - See All